abbie-evans/vaccine-booster-optimisation/README.md

 - $\pi_1$ and $\pi_2$ rates for the initial period of fast or slow antibody decay, respectively (1/day)
 - $n^0_x$ is the initial immunity level
   - $n^0_{\nu_1}$ is max immune recognition following vaccination with an existing vaccine
-  - $n^0_{\nu_2}$ is max immune recognition following vaccination with an variant-adapted vaccine, which varies with vaccine efficacy, VE
+  - $n^0_{\nu_2}$ is max immune recognition following vaccination with a variant-adapted vaccine, which varies with vaccine efficacy, VE
   - $\text{VE} = \frac{n^0_{v_2}}{n^0_{v_1}}$
   - $n^0_{i}$ is max immune recognition following infection